bitcoincashorg/bitcoincash.org/spec/docs2/transaction.md

 | >= 0x100000000 && <= 0xffffffffffffffff | 9          | 0xff followed by the number as uint64_t

 ## Signature Script
+The purpose of the signature script (scriptSig) is to ensure that the spender is a legitimate spender, that is, evidence of private key held.

-The signature script (sigscript) contains two components: a signature and a public key.
+The scriptSig contains two components: a signature and a public key.
 The public key must match the hash given in the script of the redeemed output.
 The public key is used to verify the redeemers signature, which is the second component.
 More precisely, the second component is an ECDSA signature over a hash of a simplified version of the transaction.
 It, combined with the public key, proves the transaction was created by the real owner of the address in question.

 Signature scripts are not signed, so anyone can modify them.
 This means signature scripts should only contain data and data-pushing opcodes which can't be modified without causing the pubkey script to fail.
 Placing non-data-pushing opcodes in the signature script currently makes a transaction non-standard, and future consensus rules may forbid such transactions altogether.
 (Non-data-pushing opcodes are already forbidden in signature scripts when spending a P2SH pubkey script.)

-The purpose of the sigscript is to ensure that the spender is a legitimate spender, that is, evidence of private key held.

 ## Sequence

 Check lock time verify (s4)